Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Causes and etiology of mumps

 The causative agent of mumps- Pneumophila parotiditis virus, pathogenic for humans and monkeys.
-It belongs to paramyxoviruses (family Paramyxoviridae, genus Rubulavirus), antigenically close to the parainfluenza virus.
-The genome of the mumps virus is represented by a single-stranded helical RNA surrounded by a nucleocapsid.
-The virus is characterized by pronounced polymorphism: it is round, spherical or irregular in shape, and its size can vary from 100 to 600 nm.
-Has hemolytic, neuraminidase and hemagglutinating activity associated with glycoproteins HN and F. ultraviolet irradiation, drying, quickly collapses in disinfectant solutions (50% ethyl alcohol, 0.1% formalin solution, etc.).
-At low temperatures (–20 ° C), it can persist in the environment for up to several weeks.
+Belongs to paramyxoviruses (family Paramyxoviridae, genus Rubulavirus), antigenically close to the parainfluenza virus.
+The mumps virus genome is a single-stranded helical RNA surrounded by a nucleocapsid.
+The virus is characterized by pronounced polymorphism: its shape is round, spherical or irregular, and its dimensions can vary from 100 to 600 nm.
+It has hemolytic, neuraminidase and hemagglutinating activity associated with glycoproteins HN and F. The virus is well cultivated on chicken embryos and kidney culture guinea pig, monkeys, Syrian hamster, as well as human amnion cells, is poorly stable in the environment, inactivated when exposed to high temperature, ultraviolet irradiation, drying, quickly destroyed in disinfectant solutions (50% ethyl alcohol, 0.1% formaldehyde solution, etc.) .
+At low temperatures (–20 °C) it can persist in the environment for up to several weeks.
 The antigenic structure of the virus is stable.

-Only one serotype of the virus is known, which has two antigens: V (viral) and S (soluble).
-The optimum pH of the medium for the virus is 6.5-7.0.
-Of the laboratory animals, monkeys are the most sensitive to the mumps virus, in which it is possible to reproduce the disease by introducing a virus-containing material into the duct of the salivary gland.
+There is only one known serotype of the virus, which has two antigens: V (viral) and S (soluble).
+The optimal pH for the virus is 6.5–7.0.
+Among laboratory animals, the most sensitive to the mumps virus are monkeys, in which it is possible to reproduce the disease by introducing virus-containing material into the salivary gland duct.

 Epidemiology of mumps

-In recent years, mumps in adults has been more common due to the mass vaccination of children.
-In most of the vaccinated, the concentration of protective antibodies is significantly reduced after 5–7 years.
-This contributes to an increased susceptibility to the disease in adolescents and adults.
+In recent years, mumps in adults has become more common due to mass vaccination of children.
+In the majority of vaccinated people, the concentration of protective antibodies decreases significantly after 5–7 years.
+This increases the susceptibility of adolescents and adults to the disease.

-Source of the causative agent of the disease- a person with mumps who begins to excrete the virus 1-2 days before the onset of the first clinical symptoms and before the 9th day of illness.
-Moreover, the most active release of the virus into the environment occurs in the first 3-5 days of the disease.
+Source of the pathogen- a person with mumps who begins to secrete the virus 1–2 days before the appearance of the first clinical symptoms and before the 9th day of illness.
+In this case, the most active release of the virus into the environment occurs in the first 3–5 days of the disease.

-The virus is excreted from the patient's body with saliva and urine.
-It has been established that the virus can be found in other biological fluids of the patient: blood, breast milk, cerebrospinal fluid and in the affected glandular tissue.
+The virus is released from the patient's body in saliva and urine.
+It has been established that the virus can be detected in other biological fluids of the patient: blood, breast milk, cerebrospinal fluid and in the affected glandular tissue.

 The virus is transmitted by airborne droplets.
-The intensity of the release of the virus into the environment is low due to the absence of catarrhal phenomena.
-One of the factors that accelerates the spread of the mumps virus is the presence of concomitant acute respiratory infections, in which, due to coughing and sneezing, the release of the pathogen into the environment increases.
-The possibility of infection through household items (toys, towels) infected with the patient's saliva is not excluded.
+The intensity of virus release into the environment is low due to the absence of catarrhal symptoms.
+One of the factors accelerating the spread of the mumps virus is the presence of concomitant acute respiratory infections, in which coughing and sneezing increases the release of the pathogen into the environment.
+The possibility of infection through household items (toys, towels) contaminated with the patient’s saliva cannot be ruled out.

-The vertical route of transmission of mumps from a sick pregnant woman to a fetus is described.
-After the disappearance of the symptoms of the disease, the patient is not contagious.
+The vertical route of transmission of mumps from a sick pregnant woman to her fetus is described.
+After the symptoms of the disease disappear, the patient is not contagious.

-The susceptibility to infection is high (up to 100%).
-The "sluggish" mechanism of transmission of the pathogen, long incubation, a large number of patients with erased forms of the disease, which makes it difficult to identify and isolate, leads to the fact that outbreaks of mumps in children and adolescent groups proceed for a long time, in waves for several months.
+Susceptibility to infection is high (up to 100%).
+The “sluggish” mechanism of transmission of the pathogen, long-term incubation, a large number of patients with erased forms of the disease, making it difficult to identify and isolate them, leads to the fact that outbreaks of mumps in children and adolescents occur over a long period of time, in waves over several months.
 Boys and adult men suffer from this disease 1.5 times more often than women.
-Seasonality is characteristic: the maximum incidence occurs in March-April, the minimum - in August-September.
-Among the adult population, epidemic outbreaks are recorded more often in closed and semi-closed collectives - barracks, hostels, ship crews.
-Rise in incidence is noted with a frequency of 7–8 years.
+Seasonality is typical: the maximum incidence occurs in March–April, the minimum in August–September.
+Among the adult population, epidemic outbreaks are recorded more often in closed and semi-closed communities - barracks, dormitories, ship crews.
+Increases in incidence are noted at intervals of 7–8 years.

-Mumps is classified as a preventable infection.
-After the introduction of immunization into practice, the incidence has decreased significantly, but only 42% of countries in the world include mumps vaccination in the national vaccination schedules.
-Due to the constant circulation of the virus, anti-parotitis antibodies are found in 80–90% of people over 15 years of age.
-This indicates the widespread occurrence of this infection, and it is believed that in 25% of cases of mumps occurs inapparently.
+Mumps is classified as a controlled infection.
+After the introduction of immunization, the incidence rate decreased significantly, but only 42% of countries around the world include vaccination against mumps in national vaccination calendars.
+Due to the constant circulation of the virus, 80–90% of people over 15 years of age have anti-mumps antibodies.
+This indicates the widespread distribution of this infection, and it is believed that in 25% of cases, mumps occurs inappropriately.

-After a previous illness, patients develop a stable lifelong immunity, repeated diseases are extremely rare.
+After an illness, patients develop stable lifelong immunity; recurrent illnesses are extremely rare.

-The mumps virus enters the body through the mucous membrane of the upper respiratory tract and the conjunctiva.
-It has been shown experimentally that the application of the virus to the mucous membrane of the nose or cheek leads to the development of the disease.
-After entering the body, the virus multiplies in the epithelial cells of the respiratory tract and spreads with the blood stream to all organs, of which the salivary, genital and pancreas, as well as the central nervous system, are most sensitive to it.
-Early viremia and damage to various organs and systems that are distant from each other testify to the hematogenous spread of infection.
+The mumps virus enters the body through the mucous membrane of the upper respiratory tract and conjunctiva.
+It has been experimentally shown that application of the virus to the mucous membrane of the nose or cheek leads to the development of the disease.
+After entering the body, the virus multiplies in the epithelial cells of the respiratory tract and spreads through the bloodstream to all organs, of which the salivary, reproductive and pancreas glands, as well as the central nervous system, are the most sensitive to it.
+The hematogenous spread of infection is evidenced by early viremia and damage to various organs and systems distant from each other.

 The viremia phase does not exceed five days.
-Damage to the central nervous system and other glandular organs can occur not only after, but also simultaneously, earlier and even without damage to the salivary glands (the latter is very rarely observed).
-The nature of morphological changes in the affected organs has not been studied enough.
-It was found that connective tissue damage prevails, not glandular cells.
-At the same time, for the acute period, the development of edema and lymphocytic infiltration of the interstitial space of the glandular tissue is typical, however, the mumps virus can simultaneously infect the glandular tissue itself.
-A number of studies have shown that with orchitis, in addition to edema, the parenchyma of the testicles is also affected.
-This leads to a decrease in the production of androgens and leads to a violation of spermatogenesis.
-A similar nature of the lesion has been described for lesions of the pancreas, which may result in atrophy of the islet apparatus with the development of diabetes mellitus.
+Damage to the central nervous system and other glandular organs can occur not only after, but also simultaneously, before, and even without damage to the salivary glands (the latter is observed very rarely).
+The nature of morphological changes in the affected organs has not been sufficiently studied.
+It has been established that damage to connective tissue, rather than glandular cells, predominates.
+At the same time, the development of edema and lymphocytic infiltration of the interstitial space of glandular tissue is typical for the acute period, however, the mumps virus can simultaneously infect the tissue itself. glandular tissue.
+A number of studies have shown that with orchitis, in addition to edema, the testicular parenchyma is also affected.
+This causes a decrease in androgen production and leads to impaired spermatogenesis.
+A similar nature of the lesion has been described for damage to the pancreas, which may result in atrophy of the islet apparatus with the development of diabetes mellitus.

 Symptoms and clinical picture of mumps

-The position is pathogenetically substantiated according to which the lesions not only of the salivary glands, but also of other localization caused by the mumps virus, should be considered precisely as manifestations, and not complications of the disease.
-Moreover, they can manifest in isolation without affecting the salivary glands.
-At the same time, lesions of various organs as isolated manifestations of mumps infection are rarely observed (atypical form of the disease).
+The position according to which lesions not only of the salivary glands, but also of other localizations caused by the mumps virus, should be considered precisely as manifestations, and not complications of the disease, is pathogenetically substantiated.
+Moreover, they can manifest themselves in isolation without affecting the salivary glands.
+At the same time, lesions of various organs as isolated manifestations of mumps infection are rarely observed (an atypical form of the disease).

 On the other hand, the erased form of the disease, which was diagnosed before the start of routine vaccination during almost every outbreak of the disease in children and adolescents and during routine examinations, cannot be considered atypical.
-Asymptomatic infection is not considered a disease.
+An asymptomatic infection is not considered a disease.
 The classification should also reflect the frequent adverse long-term consequences of mumps.
-The severity criteria are not included in this table, since they are completely different for different forms of the disease and do not have nosological specificity.
-Complications are rare and do not have specific features, therefore they are not considered in the classification.
-The clinical classification of mumps includes the following clinical forms.
+Severity criteria are not included in this table, since they are completely different for different forms diseases and do not have nosological specificity.
+Complications are rare and do not have characteristic features, so they are not considered in the classification.
+Clinical classification mumps includes the following clinical forms.

 – with damage to the salivary glands and other glandular organs;

-- with damage to the salivary glands and the nervous system.
+– with damage to the salivary glands and nervous system.

 Atypical (without damage to the salivary glands).